 As far as past accomplishments worthy of note, several years ago Alex developed several PE exam problems which were accepted into the pool of potential NCEE exam problems, highlighted by 5 of them appearing on the April, 1977 NCEE PE exam.
 Also, Alex had developed 3 structural engineering plug-in software cards for the HP48 handheld calculator/computer system, which were marketed nationally from 1993-2002.
 Like most, Alex is self taught in MS-Excel, and has been programming in it since 2000, porting over many of the works that he had done on the HP48SX/GX handhelds, and later on the HP50g handheld.

-Alex’s hobbies include bass fishing, exercise, watching sports and movies, music, guitar, knife collecting, driving / customizing / showing my Chevy SSR convertible pickup truck, and last but not least.....programming.....to help make the work and daily tasks of the structural engineer a bit easier and less tedious, while increasing efficiency.
+Alex’s hobbies include bass fishing, exercise, watching sports and movies, music, guitar, knife collecting, driving / customizing / showing his Chevy SSR convertible pickup truck, and last but not least.....programming.....to help make the work and daily tasks of the structural engineer a bit easier and less tedious, while increasing efficiency.